 A buyer's lender will require that a property is appraised to be sure that the home's value is high enough to justify the loan.
 Once the appraisal goes through and the buyer's financial and credit history is verified, their lender will approve their home mortgage loan.
-The loan package is submitted to the title company, which prepares the closing documents and gives the buyer the final purchase price.
+The loan package is submitted to the title company, which prepares the closing documents and provides a preliminary settlement statement.